Llyr Gruffydd

-Llŷr Huws Gruffydd (born 25 September 1970) is a Welsh Plaid Cymru politician, serving as a Member of the Senedd (MS) for the North Wales region since 2011.
+Llyr Huws Gruffydd (born 25 September 1970) is a Welsh Plaid Cymru politician, serving as a Member of the Senedd (MS) for the North Wales region from 2011 to 2026, and then for Clwyd from May 2026.
 He acted as interim leader of Plaid Cymru from 16 May to 16 June 2023.

 Education and early career

 Gruffydd attended Bro Myrddin Welsh Comprehensive School and Aberystwyth University where he graduated with a BA degree in Welsh.

 He began his working career as a youth worker, then worked for Wales Youth Agency and the Council for Wales of Voluntary Youth Services and then as a project manager for an economic development company.
 Gruffydd has also been a Management Consultant for the National Trust in Wales.

 Political career

 Local politics

 He was a Carmarthen Town Councillor and Mayor of the town from 2001–2002.

 National politics

 Gruffydd stood for the Carmarthen West and South Pembrokeshire UK Parliament constituency at the 2001 general election, coming third, and for the Carmarthen West and South Pembrokeshire Welsh Assembly constituency at the 2003 Assembly elections, coming second.
 He then stood for Clwyd West seat at the 2010 General Election, but was not elected.

 He has served as a Member of the Senedd (MS) for the North Wales region since 2011.
 In the 2011 Senedd election, he was returned as one of the four members of the Senedd for the North Wales region, being the first placed candidate on the Plaid Cymru list.

 In October 2018, Llyr Gruffydd took on the Plaid Cymru role for the environment and rural affairs.

-Gruffydd is currently Plaid Cymru's Shadow Minister for Rural Affairs having served as the party's spokesperson for finance & local government as well as education in previous parliaments.
+Gruffydd is currently Cabinet Minister for Rural Resilience and Sustainability.
+He previously served as Plaid Cymru's Shadow Minister for rural affairs.
+He also served as the party's spokesperson for finance & local government as well as education in previous parliaments.
 He is the chair of the Senedd committee on climate change, environment and infrastructure, and a member of the committee for scrutiny of the First Minister, and the Llywydd's committee.
 He also chairs the cross-party group on horseracing, as well as being a member of cross-party groups on mental health, North Wales, public transport, renewable and low carbon energy, rural growth, shooting and conservation, small shops, sport and tourism.